Partnerships & R&D Pilots

 Partnerships

-XperiBase has a working multisensory artwork prototype.
-We are now seeking partners to refine the method, build the next artworks, and deliver public pilots with blind, neurodivergent and general audiences.
+XperiBase has developed a working multisensory artwork prototype.
+We are now seeking partners to refine the method, build the next artworks, and deliver public pilots with blind and partially sighted, neurodivergent and general audiences.

 Purpose

-This phase focuses on refinement and repeatability: safety, durability, modularity, evaluation, and exhibition readiness — enabling responsible deployment in cultural spaces.
+The next phase focuses on refinement and repeatability: safety, durability, modularity, evaluation and exhibition readiness.
+The goal is to enable responsible deployment of multisensory artworks in cultural and public spaces.

 Current status